lxvm/AutoBZ.jl/docs/src/pages/demo.md

 \cdot \hat{a}_j = 2\pi\delta_{ij}``.
 This yields ``\hat{b}_1 =
 2\pi(\hat{x}+\sqrt{3}\hat{y}) = 4\pi(\hat{a}_1 - 2\hat{a_2}), \hat{b}_2 =
 2\pi(\hat{x}-\sqrt{3}\hat{y}) = 4\pi(2\hat{a}_1 - \hat{a_2})``.
 We would now
-interpret ``k`` in this basis, and need to observe that if ``a`` is the lattice constant of the hexagonal lattice, then ``\sqrt{3}a`` is the lattice constant of the triangular lattice, and ``2\pi/\sqrt{3}a`` is the lattice constant of the reciprocal lattice.
-However, we will have to rescale by factors of ``|\operatorname{det}{T}|`` because of our coordinate transformations.
+interpret ``k`` in this basis, and could also use ``T`` to map from the Cartesian basis to it.
+Also observe that if ``a`` is the lattice constant of the hexagonal lattice, then ``\sqrt{3}a`` is the lattice constant of the triangular lattice, and ``2\pi/\sqrt{3}a`` is the lattice constant of the reciprocal lattice.
+However, we will have to rescale integrals by factors of ``|\operatorname{det}{T}|`` because of our coordinate transformations.

 Having chosen this suitable basis for $k$ and $x$, we can now express the